 You’re so close on deciding to visit Ireland—perhaps you’ve already decided.
 But maybe you need just a little more information about this wonderful island to give you that extra nudge and reason to go.
+But what is this nudge?
+The nudge is all the gorgeous towns in Ireland you NEED to see.

 This side of Ireland simply should not be missed if you want an unforgettable trip.
 So, let’s go boyo!
 Here’s our list of 15 gorgeous towns in Ireland you need to see: